If you know anything about cooking chili, it’s that the longer you stir it, the better it tastes. What does this have to do with steeping?

 Using warm water or a heat source such as a slow cooker, a computer fan or an ultrasonic cleaner will help to speed up the process.
 The whole point of steeping vape juice is to get the optimal flavor out of the juice, so if it tastes good to you, then you’re done.
 You should observe the color of your eliquid.
 If it becomes darker, then you know it has been steeping.

 Some people like to steep their juice for 2-3 weeks, while others might even let it go for months.
 It’s highly subjective, so you can steep for as long as you want, but just make sure you are not going past that expiration date!
-The average shelf-life of e-juice is about a year.
+The average shelf-life of e-juice is usually no more than two years.

 After that, the nicotine will begin to degrade, which will have a negative impact on the flavor.
 If you notice a spicy taste when vaping, it is probably because your nicotine is on its way out.
 The flavoring will also start to diminish by that point, leaving you with juice devoid of flavor.